 One of the easiest to care for plants in my shade gardens is the wild geranium.
 I've also heard it called cranesbill and hardy geranium.
 Wild geranium (Geranium maculatum) grows in USDA hardiness zones 3-8.
 These are native North American plants.
 That's why they probably grow so quickly and spread well but are easy to pull if they spread too much.
 These are such easy-to-grow flowering plants for shade.
 The bees love them!
 Once finished blooming, I trim them back and am often rewarded with a second flush of blooms.

-My one caution about this plant is I would not plant it in a high traffic area.
+My one caution about this plant is that I would not plant it in a high-traffic area.
 The bees love it!

 Variegated Jacob's Ladder

 I was in love with this version of Jacob's ladder (Polemonium) the first time I saw it in my neighbor's yard.
 It looks delicate, but it's a zone 4-8 perennial.
-The tag said it was deer resistant and attracts butterflies.
+The tag said it was deer-resistant and attracted butterflies.
 The staff person at the nursery said the bunnies in her yard didn't eat them.
 The variegated leaves and the delicate purple flowers made me want to buy this one.
 It's a perfect shade plant!!

-You can usually tell how happy a plant is with their location when it flowers.
+You can usually tell how happy a plant is with its location when it flowers.

-This plant is known to like partial to full shade.
-So definitely no afternoon sun!
+This plant is known to be partial to full shade.
+So, definitely no afternoon sun!

 Sea Heart or Silver Heart

 These names are also common names for brunnera plants!

 There are different varieties of this plant.
 Above is Alexanders Great and below is Jack Frost.
 It's the variegated leaves that make this plant striking in the shade.